nikcunniffe/rZeroORing/README.md

 # rZeroORing

-Code for paper by van den Bosch, Helps and Cunniffe on using the O-ring statistic to calculate R0 for spatially structured epidemic models
+Code for paper by van den Bosch, Helps and Cunniffe on using the O-ring statistic to calculate R0 for spatially structured epidemic models.

+The pipeline for creating landscape(s), running epidemics and calculating R0 is described below.

 1. Compile EpidemicSim.exe from EpidemicSim.c and mt19937ar.c
 2. Create directory to do the runs